 • They can’t qualify because their non-occupant co-borrower’s FICO scores are too low.

-Also, I can help people get a Chicago mortgage with
+Also, I can help people looking for a Chicago mortgage specialist with

 • No income and employment verification, no appraisal refinance if you have a FHA loan